VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 To provide feedback to the user, the UI must have a way to check whether the **RegisterToConference** command succeeded.
 Like all commands in the system, this command is executed asynchronously and does not return a result.
-The UI queries the read model to check whether or not the command succeeded.
+The UI queries the read model to check whether the command succeeded.
 The following code sample shows how the **RegistrationController** class polls the read model until either the order is created or a timeout occurs: